Hero image 1Hero image 2Hero image 3Hero image 4Hero image 5Hero image 6Hero image 7Hero image 8Hero image 9

 STUDENTS

-Though hands-on lessons, leadership training, and real-world case studies, students leave this program with a powerful framework for understanding democracy – and their role in shaping it.
+Through hands-on lessons, leadership training and real-world case studies, students leave this program with a powerful framework for understanding democracy – and their role in shaping it.

 Learn More